SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     OR (("chronic") NEAR/3 ("lung" OR "pulmonary"))
     OR "cancer$" OR "*sarcoma" OR "sarcoma$" OR "*carcinoma" OR "carcinoma$" OR "*blastoma" OR "blastoma$" OR "myeloma$" OR "lymphoma$" OR "leukaemia" OR "leukemia" OR "mesothelioma$" OR "melanoma$"
-    OR (("malignant" OR "incurable") NEAR/3 ("neoplasm$" OR "tumour$" OR "tumor$")) )
+    OR (("malignant" OR "incurable") NEAR/3 ("neoplasm$" OR "tumour$" OR "tumor$")) OR "kidney disease$"
+    OR "alzheimer*" OR "dementia"
+    OR "cirrhosis"
+  )
   NEAR/15
       ("prevent*" OR "combat*" OR "fight*" OR "reduc*" OR "alleviat*" OR "eradicat*" OR "eliminat*" OR "tackl*"